alademann/bootstrap/CONTRIBUTING.md

-# Contributing to Bootstrap
+# Contributing to SASS Bootstrap

-Looking to contribute something to Bootstrap? **Here's how you can help.**
+Looking to contribute something to SASS Bootstrap? **Here's how you can help.**